Business Area: Operations

 Working with Higher Education employers to build a secure financial future for our members and their families.

 To define the scope of projects in conjunction with business sponsors, analyse requirements and specify operational and technical change across USSIM.
 To take responsibility for providing business analysis across various projects and BAU initiatives, with involvement in activities throughout the full project lifecycle including process definition, system requirements, testing (functional and technical) and implementation.

 The successful candidate will be involved in a variety of projects that are either strategic, regulatory or discretionary across the USSIM business areas but with special emphasis on Performance and Investment Risk (PAIR).
 They will report to the Head of Business Analysis within the USSIM Business Change team.

-The BA is expected to provide the analysis that will define the scope, requirements and success criteria for a variety of initiatives in support of the private markets team (PMG).
-They will coordinate input from stakeholders, liaising with the technology change teams (IMS) where appropriate, to define and document proposed solutions for presentation back to business stakeholders for review and sign-off.
+The BA is expected to provide the analysis that will define the scope, requirements and success criteria for a variety of initiatives, primarily in support of the Performance and Investment Risk teams.
+They will coordinate input from relevant business areas, liaising with the technology change teams (IMS) where appropriate, to define and document proposed solutions for presentation back to business stakeholders for review and sign-off.
 The BA will act as a point of contact for business and technical colleagues through to solution delivery.
 The initial focus is involvement in a project to review and implement changes to the investment risk operating model and systems.

-• Define the scope of workstreams within the project, agreeing high level aims with stakeholders.
+• Define the scope of the project, agreeing high level aims with stakeholders.

 • Define detailed business and systems requirements in conjunction with users and developers.

-• Prepare a range of documents and project artefacts as required to suit the task at hand.
+• Preparation of a range of documents and project artefacts, as required to suit the task at hand.

-• Document current state, proposed outcome and target operating models.
+• Document the current state, proposed outcome and target operating model.

-• Assist with the design and analysis of solutions.
+• Assisting with the design and analysis of solutions.

 • Analysis and documentation of requirements.